Mark 9: 38-50

 Who overstepped their authority?
 Was it the man?
 Was is the disciples?
 Was it both?
 How did they overstep their authority?

 It appears the man’s intentions were not for selfish gain.
-The motive appears to have been honorable.
+The motive seems to have been honorable.
 Yet he was not one of the disciples.
 He was using Jesus’ name to cast out demons.
 Christ bestows that power only on those He has chosen to spread the Gospel.

 It appears the man acted outside his authority.
 He took on himself the office of prophet.
-He was wrong assuming the office without a command to do so.
+He was wrong to assume the office without a command to do so.
 Yet he met with success.
 The man brought honor to Jesus’ name.
 This pleased the Lord.
 Sometimes following a blind impulse brings special favor.
 But, the man did overstep his authority.

 Why did the disciples forbid the man from working miracles?
 Why did they forbid him from bringing Christ honor?
 They did not ask the man if the Lord authorized him.
 They took on themselves the right to forbid the performance of miracles.